readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

    return expression;
-A function need not return a value; a return statement with no expression causes control, but no  useful  value,  to  be  returned  to  the  caller,  as  does  ``falling  off  the  end''  of  a  function  by reaching the terminating right brace.
+A function need not return a value; a return statement with no expression causes control, but no  useful  value,  to  be  returned  to  the  caller,  as  does  "falling  off  the  end"  of  a  function  by reaching the terminating right brace.
 And the calling function can ignore a value returned by a function.